heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 Asynchronous programming is based on the concept of callbacks.
 A callback is a function that is called when a task is completed.

-An analogy is to think of asynchronous programming as a food truck without a table.
+An analogy is to think of asynchronous programming as a food truck without any tables.
 Once a customer wants something to eat, the person managing the food truck gives the customer a ticket.
 The customer then waits until the food is ready but can do other things in the meantime.